Momentum (organisation): Reselection of MPs

 Critics of Corbyn in the Parliamentary Labour Party have raised concerns that Momentum might encourage the deselection of MPs and councillors who disagree with the organisation, in a process known as reselection.
 The concern was amplified by prominent left-wing voices unaffiliated with Momentum.
 Momentum denied the accusation in 2015, saying: "We will not campaign for the deselection of any MP and will not permit any local Momentum groups to do so.
 The selection of candidates is entirely a matter for local party members and rightly so".
 The organization is supportive of open selections, however, in which all members (not just socialist societies and trade unions) have an equal influence on the selection process and are democratically accountable.

 In July 2018, Momentum national coordinator Laura Parker said that four Labour MPs who voted against an opposition amendment to the EU withdrawal bill should be deselected.
 At the Labour Party Conference that year, the organisation's reselection reforms were supported by Corbyn.
-In July 2019, Momentum announced they would support Labour and Momentum members who wanted to challenge sitting Labour MPs to encourage a younger, more working class and ethnically-diverse pool of party representatives.
+In July 2019, Momentum announced they would support Labour and Momentum members who wanted to challenge sitting Labour MPs to encourage a younger, more working class and ethnically diverse pool of party representatives.
+Research indicates that candidates selected during this period were more likely to be aligned to the party's 'progressive' faction.

 Labour Party democracy review (2017)

 In 2017, the Labour Party began a democracy review which would give its membership greater voting capabilities.
 Momentum has advocated greater membership involvement in party decision-making and "bolder reforms", such as Labour members having a larger role in policy development.
 Momentum has pushed for lowering of the nomination threshold for Labour leadership candidates, so a left-wing successor to Corbyn could more easily contest a future election.
 Jon Lansman, however, called the proposed Labour reforms "tinkering around the edges".

 Momentum tabled plans to update the selection of BAME Labour representatives, in which a one member, one vote election would replace a small-group decision.
 Under the Momentum plan, all Black or other-minority party members would automatically become part of BAME Labour and have a one-member, one-vote right to elect their NEC representative.
 BAME Labour would be an independent organisation, with its committee having direct access to its membership list and centrally-funded finances and the ability to independently organise its own campaigns and events.

 Crucial votes about the democracy review took place during the 2017 Labour Party Conference in Brighton.
 Momentum launched M.app, a smartphone app to alert delegates to key votes on the conference floor and send real-time information about events and rallies.
-Although a compromise motion lowering the threshold for local party and union branches to express dissatisfaction with an MP's performance from 50 to 33 percent passed, it was announced that the democracy review was being shelved.
+Although a compromise motion lowering the threshold for local party and union branches to express dissatisfaction with an MP's performance from 50 to 33 per cent passed, it was announced that the democracy review was being shelved.